solosoyfranco/solosoyfranco.github.io/content/posts/networking/cheatsheet-nmap.md

 ---

-Use Nmap responsibly.
-Some scans (e.g., -A, --script, -sU, -p-) are noisy and may trigger firewalls or alert systems.
+Remember, some scans (e.g., -A, --script, -sU, -p-) are noisy and may trigger firewalls or alert systems.

 — Franco